Nick-Chapman/quarter-forth/README.md

 - Case sensitive; lowercase preferred.
 - Null terminated strings.
 - Interpreter "[" and colon compiler ":" are separate words -- looking for markers, respectively "]" and ";" -- instead of being a single state aware word.
-- Numbers are unsigned. the `number? parser and `.` printer are base state aware, controlled by `hex` / `decimal`.
+- Numbers are unsigned. the `number?` parser and `.` printer are base state aware, controlled by `hex` / `decimal`.
 - No support for floats or double arithmetic.
 - We do have return stack operators.
 - Recursion is possible/allowed.
 Enabled by words becoming visible in the dictionary from the moment the dictionary header is linked.
-- Recursion is the preferred means of coding iteration.
-Currently there is no support for the standard Forth looping words.
-They are not hard, but just not been done yet, and not really a priority for me.
-When you have recursion, who needs loops?
+- Recursion is the preferred means of coding iteration, although there is now support for standard Forth loops using `do`..`i`..`loop`.
+But when you have recursion, who needs loops?
 - Tail recursion is supported via `tail` or`recurse` which seems to nicely complement the standard word `exit`.
 It allows easy coding of iterative processes which don't consume the return stack.
 You can do just about everything you want with if/then/exit/tail.

 ### x86 Implementation choices